TsekNet/tseknet/README.md

 ## 👋 Hi, I'm Dan

-I'm work on the [WinOps SRE](https://github.com/google/winops) team at Google.
+I work on the [WinOps SRE](https://github.com/google/winops) team at Google.

 ### What am I up to?